 For a concrete picture of Jesus’ compassion and mercy, we need look no further than Luke’s gospel.
-When Jesus healed a centurion’s sick daughter and raised a widow’s deceased son, He demonstrated His beautiful love for those who suffer.
+When Jesus healed a centurion’s sick servant and raised a widow’s deceased son, He demonstrated His beautiful love for those who suffer.
 As our compassionate shepherd, Jesus hears, knows, and cares for His sheep—and, Alistair Begg shows us, He promises to vanquish all of humankind’s enemies.
 Even today, Christlikeness means showing compassion to all the lost and hurting sheep in our world.

 Shall we take our Bibles and turn to the seventh chapter of the gospel of Luke?
 Luke chapter 7:

 “When Jesus had finished saying all this in the hearing of the people, he entered Capernaum.
 There a centurion’s servant, whom his master valued highly, was sick and about to die.
 The centurion heard of Jesus and sent some elders of the Jews to him, asking him to come and heal his servant.
 When they came to Jesus, they pleaded earnestly with him, ‘This man deserves to have you do this, because he loves our nation and has built our synagogue.’
 So Jesus went with them.